vendia/blog/pages/product-how-to-get-started-with-vendia.md

     theme: light
     intro:
       title: Get Started with Vendia in three easy steps
-      text: "You only need three elements to be in place to launch a data alliance.
-A data model, data, and partners. "
+      text: "You only need three elements to be in place to launch a multi-party data
+        alliance: A data model, data, and partners. "
     columns:
       - text: >-
           > ### Step 1